 - children’s books including infant stories and children’s recipe book

 - bath mats and hot water ducky (determines safe water temperature)

-- tippy cups, unbreakable dishes and cups
+- sippy cups, unbreakable dishes, and cups

 - enclosed gated courtyard